6du-host/umbrella/documentation.md

 ## .filter()

-Remove all the nodes that doesn't match the criteria
+Remove all the _ that doesn't match the criteria

 ```js
 .filter('a')